Boundaries – Introduction

 Electronic Total Station being used to survey a boundary

 CGD Ltd has recently purchased a drone to support its boundary investigations work.
 The drone provides a number of benefits to us.

-- Provides a unique perspective of a boundary
+- A unique perspective on a boundary

 - The photos provide a unique and permenant record

-- Drone takes vertical and oblique photographs
+- Vertical and oblique photographs

 Sometimes we get asked to investigate the position of a person’s boundary to make sure that the neighbour has not breeched the boundary whilst putting up a new fence or boundary structure.
 This can be particulary useful in rural areas where boundaries can be less defined.